Patacode/ccwc/README.md

 make report # generate unit tests coverage report
 ```

-You can benchmark the script by using the `benchmark` target:
+You can benchmark the script by using the `benchmark` target, which will compare the runtimes
+of native wc and this utility:

 ```bash
 make benchmark